[emacs] Emacs needs recompilation due to libLLVM changes

 Any idea what the matter could be and how to make emacs run again?
 Should I report and wait for response upstream?

-Updated by baz_a_bar almost 5 years ago
+Updated by baz_a_bar about 5 years ago

 Just curious: why is this marked fixed?
 I hit this bug as well and manual resolution through installation of a dependency doesn't seem like the proper way.
 Shouldn't ocl-icd be added to dependencies?
 Why does the emacs (and others) build at all without ocl-icd?